 By the way, they told me they would give me a Valium if I was really nervous.
 I passed, figured I’d need more like a Vicodin or Quaalude to get me through it if I was really going to have a bad reaction, LOL.

 It wasn’t as bad as I expected.
 They had a little mirror in front of me, which slanted out towards the room so that I could see the technician in her windowed room in front of me which calmed me down a bit, because I knew that if I had a complete meltdown, I could get her attention by waving my hand around or screaming and she’d see me.
 None of these things happened.
 It was fine and I wasn’t really as scared as I thought I’d be.
+I hope you find this information helpful, and I hope your experience with your own MRI isn’t too frightening.

 “You can conquer almost any fear if you will only make up your mind to do so.
 For remember, fear doesn’t exist anywhere except in the mind.”